l1npengtul/kindkapibari/coconutpak/README.md

     - mouth: Mouth position (in % of SVG)
 - A tag containing a short text description.
 - "types": A list of above things that are changed. (e.g. ["font", "color"])

-### 5. lib.json
-This is the equivalent of a `lib.rs` file.
-It contains everything to be linked into the final file.
-- "text_registers": A list of text JSONs to register
-- "scheme_registers": A list of schemes to register.

-### 6. Compiler
-The compiler traverses the `lib.json` and finds files it references recursively and links them to the final BSON file.

-### 7. Transfer Format
-Since the registry must compile all coconutpaks itself, we must have a way to transfer files.
-This is done using a tarball compressed with gzip.
-The only things there should be the `src/` directory and `Coconut.toml` file, both at the root of the tarball.